 Long time no see.
-Had exams this week..it was fun giving an open book exam..everything was allowed from notes to book to cheat sheets except the Internet.
+Had exams this week.
+It was fun giving an open-book exam.
+Everything was allowed, from notes to the book to cheat sheets, except the Internet.
 It was very challenging.
 The professor made one comment during the exam.
 He said to learn to think rather than use the Internet for everything.
-You get paid for thinking else they pay minimum wages to people in India who make beautiful PPTs for picking stuff from the Internet.
+You get paid for thinking; otherwise, they pay minimum wages to people in India who make beautiful PPTs for picking stuff from the Internet.
 Ouch!
-I was the one who used to do that at minimum wages ;-) but I love reading everything and anything on the Internet.
-Perhaps that is why I am not such a great thinker.
+I was the one who used to do that at minimum wage ;-) But I love reading everything and anything on the Internet.
+That may be why I am not such a great thinker.
 My viewpoint is formed by what I read on the Internet.
 But I loved what Barkha Dutt writes in her column today.
-I know she is scam-tainted and all but her style of writing is beautiful.
-The way she uses words to bring that emotion (which seems forced on TV though) is what I wish I could have.
+I know she is scam-tainted and all, but her writing style is beautiful.
+The way she uses words to bring that emotion (which seems forced on TV, though) is what I wish I could have.
 She writes:

 Surely, irrespective of our ideological proclivities, our minds would be more drawn to a conversation that tells us something we don’t know?
 Or at the very least exposes us to a contrarian view that fiddles around with our doctrinaire comfort zones?
 After all, wasn't the job of the journalist to dig up the nuances left buried by an avalanche of polarized politics?
 If you’re shaped by the Socratic ideal of the unexamined life not being worth living, the absence of self-doubt and the assertion of smug certitude can make for extremely dull television viewing — even when it’s your own ideological compatriot doing the hectoring.
 As a student of mass communication, one of the first films I watched was Akira Kurosawa’s masterpiece Rashomon in which the same crime is recounted in completely divergent ways, casting a doubt on the singularity of Truth.
 Wasn't journalism meant to explore these many shades of truth?

-And after exams got over, I finally watched Barfi.
+And after the exams were over, I finally watched Barfi.
 No prizes for guessing, I loved it.
-The stars of the film - Ranbir Kapoor and Priyanka Chopra.
-Two of my favorite stars who always try to do something new..that challenges them constantly.
+The stars of the film are Ranbir Kapoor and Priyanka Chopra.
+Two of my favorite stars are always trying to do something new, which constantly challenges them.
 They are rockstars.
 What acting they have done..
-I am so happy that got appreciation for their role after the boring Anjaana Anjaani (the film was nice but was really difficult to watch again) they had done together.
-I haven't seen any of the English movies which Barfi is copied from - The Notebook and all.
+I am so happy that they received appreciation for their role after the boring Anjaana Anjaani (the film was nice, but challenging to watch again), which they had done together.
+I haven't seen any of the English movies that Barfi is copied from - The Notebook and all.
 Maybe he made it for people like me who haven't seen these movies.
 Anurag Basu, who himself suffered from cancer at one point in time, has made such a remarkable film without the pity and sentimentality that is typically associated with such movies.
-As Rajeev Masand puts it, Bhansali should watch Barfi to realize that specially-abled people can have a happy life.
+As Rajeev Masand puts it, Bhansali should watch Barfi to realize that people with special abilities can lead happy lives.
 It is difficult to believe that Basu is the same man who made Murder.
-I loved Murder and Life in a Metro but was indifferent to Kites.
+I loved Murder and Life in a Metro, but was indifferent to Kites.
 Even Ileana was terrific in the movie.
 One of my favorite scenes in the movie was the test that Barfi used to do on his friends.
-When he tested Shruti, she doesn't leave him but slightly steps back whereas when he tested Jhilmil, she didn't even move an inch.
+When he tested Shruti, she didn't leave him, but instead slightly stepped back.
+In contrast, when he tested Jhilmil, she didn't even move an inch.
 That actually was the story of the film.
-Shruti was in love with him but perhaps she didn't have the courage to take some difficult decisions and when she did it was too late while Jhilmil stood the test of time.
+Shruti was in love with him, but perhaps she didn't dare to make some difficult decisions, and when she did, it was too late, while Jhilmil stood the test of time.
 What I also liked was the hard-to-believe honesty of the characters.
-At one point Shruti says she wasn't that sad that Jhilmil was lost but was happy as she got Barfi.
-We all experience some pleasure when we get something at the cost of others but we do not say such things no?
-In fact, during the end, I was thinking that when Jhilmil was calling Barfi, Shruti would pretend not to hear and both she and Barfi would walk away from the school.
+At one point, Shruti says she wasn't that sad that Jhilmil was lost, but was happy as she got Barfi.
+We all experience some pleasure when we get something at the cost of others, but we do not say such things, no?
+In fact, in the end, when Jhilmil was calling Barfi, Shruti would pretend not to hear, and both she and Barfi would walk away from the school.
 Or the terrific scene where Barfi realizes that has no competition in front of the Ranjeet..and my absolute favorite (which could never be possible in real life) was when Shruti's mom takes her to the jungle and shows her the man she used to love once.
 Was Shruti's mom wrong?
 She made some pragmatic choices that she thought would give her happiness.
-She did not get love in life but at least she got what she wanted - a secure life perhaps.
-What I also liked was the fact they did not judge Shruti's mom at all.
+She did not get love in life, but at least she got what she wanted - a secure life, perhaps.
+What I also liked was that they didn't judge Shruti's mom at all.
 They did not try to portray her as a selfish woman who left a guy just because he didn't have money.
 In fact, she was one of my favorite characters in the movie.
 The conversations between Shruti and her mom were profound.

-The film talks about making choices and taking risks because not taking a risk is another risk in itself.
+The film discusses the importance of making choices and taking risks, as not taking a risk is another risk in itself.
 These were my favorite dialogues, all by Shruti:

-This week Varsha Bhonsle, Asha Bhonsle's daughter, died.
-Rachel Dwyer posted a moving article that Varsha had written for her mother Asha.
-It is such an amazing article.
-What is with people that they write the best about their moms or dads?
-So many of the best articles that I have read are written movingly about their moms.
+This week, Varsha Bhonsle, Asha Bhonsle's daughter, died.
+Rachel Dwyer posted a moving article that Varsha had written for her mother, Asha.
+It is such a fantastic article.
+What is it with people that they write the best about their moms or dads?
+Many of the best articles I have read are written movingly about their mothers.
 I wish I could write one such for my mom someday.

 If I were to sum up my mother in one word, it would have to be zidd:'wilfulness' or 'obstinacy' doesn't connote the shades of determination and the readiness to toil that I associate with it and her.
 The more formidable the task, the harder she applies herself to it.